Compare Rates and Save On Life Insurance

 When Should You Update Your Beneficiary Choice?

-While most life insurance companies require you to fill out and submit a beneficiary change form in person, by fax or mail, some allow you to do it online.
+While most life insurance companies require you to fill out and submit a beneficiary change form in person, by fax or by mail, some allow you to do it online.
 Ladder Life is one insurer that lets you add, delete or modify your beneficiary online through your account.
 Here are several scenarios when you should update your beneficiary name.

 Scenario